CTET Exam Pattern 2020-21 (Paper 1 & 2) – Marking Scheme & Syllabus

 5. | Mathematics | 30 | 30 |

-CBSE in its exam pattern of CTET 2020, has also mentioned the pattern of Paper II.
-Paper II will contain questions from five sections - Language I, Language II, Child Development and Pedagogy, Social Studies/Social Science (for Social Studies/Social Science teacher only) and Mathematics and Science (for Mathematics and Science teacher only).
+The pattern of Paper II is also listed in the CBSE's CTET 2024 exam pattern.
+Questions from five parts will be included in Paper II: Language I, Language II, Child Development and Pedagogy, Social Studies/Social Science (for Social Studies/Social Science teachers only), and Mathematics and Science (for Mathematics and Science teachers only).
+The total CTET paper time duration for paper 2 will be 2 hours and 30 minutes.

 S.No | Sections | No. of Questions | Marks |